 You can jump from being a Wall Street analyst to become a full-time personal chef if you want to.
 There are 15-year-old kids who, without even completing high school, stumbled on a bright idea and become entrepreneurial successes.

 A growing number of stay-at-home moms like Kim Michaux of OneofAKindKid.com have gone out of their comfort zones to explore the world of business that they have never tried before.
 As Kim said, “Nothing has prepared me to enter retailing.
 I absolutely had no knowledge in handling inventory and such.
 But here I am.”
 It is all a matter of your willingness to take risks and to learn.

 Tamara Carlisle had no knowledge at all of the video distribution industry when she started BigKidsVideo.com to distribute independently produced children’s videos.
 Yet she persevered, and now is loving every minute of it.

 One of the important personal traits of an entrepreneur is the willingness to explore new horizons and accept risks.
-You need to have self-motivation, or the characteristic that gets you going and keep you moving when you are in business for yourself.
+You need to have self-motivation or the characteristic that gets you going and keeps you moving when you are in business for yourself.
 It is the trait that will push you to continue despite drawbacks, such as minimal capital, lack of education or limited experience.